-Never fear, we are here to give you a helpful tip to not only entertain your kids, but also to allow them to express their fears, frustrations, and worries at the same time.
+Check out these four fun and therapeutic art exercises that kids can do to have fun and release stress.
+These activities will not only entertain your kids, but will also allow them to express their fears, frustrations, and worries at the same time.

 Using Art as Stress Relief for Kids